-Note: The Bind address drop-down list elements are IP address defined in the Network configuration menu.
-Refer to Network interfaces configuration for more information on managing physical interfaces.

-- 10. Click the fetch key icon to download server's public key. - 11.
+- The Bind address drop-down list elements are IP address defined in the Network configuration menu (Network interfaces configuration) or labeled IP addresses (Labeled IP addresses). - In case of cluster configuration, select a labeled IP address from the Bind address drop-down list and make sure that other nodes have IP addresses assigned to this label.
+For more information refer to the Labeled IP addresses topic. - 10.
+Click the fetch key icon to download server's public key. - 11.
 Click Save.